huynhnguyen/LiveByte/README.md

 \\VV                          VV
 \\[ phone/wearables with camera ]

-This is a demo I made for the Raspherry Pi contest.
+This is a demo I made for the Raspherry Pi contest in which I introduce the first version of LightByte using Phillip Hue bulbs for broastcasting.

 [![ScreenShot](https://raw.github.com/GabLeRoux/WebMole/master/ressources/WebMole_Youtube_Video.png)](https://www.youtube.com/watch?v=WG8qRy8FAHE)